Free shipping To USA and Canada

 The wolf has evolved over millions of years, with apparent immunity to the effects of salmonella.
 Research has taught us that the wolf upon killing its prey will eat through stomach and organs, including the lower bowel, where salmonella is typically found.
 No apparent side effects have been noted.
 The typical wild cat kill involves the consumption of the entire animal, lower digestive tract included.
 Cats will not willingly consume badly contaminated meat, however it is quite apparent, through observing the wild cats' behavior, that the cat has the ability to handle a considerable quantity of bacteria.

 Yes.
-All of our products contain calcium lactate and when prepared as suggested, the calcium to phosphorus ratios are met correctly.
-If our products (Better in the Raw or U-Stew) are added to meat with ground bone included, the dog or cat will be getting a double dose of calcium.
+All of our products contain calcium lactate and when prepared as suggested, the calcium to phosphorus ratios are correct.
+If our premixes are added to meat with ground bone included, the dog or cat will be getting a double dose of calcium.
 Over time, the pet could run into difficulty with oxolate stones.

 We have a quick formula that will roughly determine how much your dog will require daily: